d12frosted/elpa-mirror/gnu/llm-readme.txt

   wouldn't work for all providers.

-4.5 Function calling
+5.5 Function calling
 ────────────────────

-  *Note: function calling functionality is currently alpha quality.
+  *Note: function calling functionality is currently beta quality.
 If you want to use function calling, please watch the `llm' [discussions] for any announcements about changes.*